blakevanlan/jobQ/README.md

 ```

 ### active
-Emitted every time the worker goes from waiting to processing.
+Emitted every time the Worker goes from waiting to processing.
 ```javascript
 worker.on('active', function () {
    // ...